 Catalan companies have significant experience in international trade.
 In 2017, Catalan exports grew by 8.7%, generating a record breaking 70.0 billion euros for the economy.

 On a sectorial level, the 10 main exporting sectors in Catalonia have registered record highs in 2017, with significant growths in metallurgy and metal products (+12.7%), chemistry (9%), rubber and plastics (+6.5%), machinery (+6.3%), textiles and clothing (+5.4%), food and beverages (+5.2%), pharmaceutical products (+4.4%) and vehicles (+3.2%).
 In geographical terms, exports have beaten records in Europe, Asia, Africa, the Middle East and North America.
 Highlights include growth in North America (20.6%), Africa (15.2%), Asia (11.5%) and the European Union (7.2%)

 Students from abroad

 Catalan universities have gone from being relatively unknown on the international academic circuit to now having a greater percentage of foreign students than countries such as Germany, Denmark or Holland.
 International students in Catalan universities have experienced a growth of 13.44% over the last three years.
 The amount of foreign students in Catalan universities has rised from 7,796 in 2012 to 12,095 in 2017.
-It was 7.9% some years ago (2011-12) when it already doubled the amount of foreign students found on average in Spanish universities (2.8%)-, went to a 9.12% in 2014-15, and reached a 14,2% in 2017, according to Idescat and AQU Catalunya.
+It was 7.9% of total university students some years ago (2011-12) -when it already doubled the amount of foreign students found on average in Spanish universities (2.8%)-, went to a 9.12% in 2014-15, and reached a 14,2% in 2017, according to Idescat and AQU Catalunya.